withastro/starlight/.changeset/cuddly-clouds-occur.md

 '@astrojs/starlight': patch
 ---

-exclude heading anchor screen reader affordance from Pagefind results
+Excludes the accessible labels for heading anchor links from Pagefind results